benjaminion/upgrading-ethereum-book/src/book.md

 #### Epoch

-Slots are combined into fixed-length pochs.
+Sequences of slots are combined into fixed-length epochs.

-Epoch boundaries are the points at which the chain can be justified and finalised (by the Casper FFG mechanism), and they are also the points at which validator balances are updated, validator committees get shuffled, and validator exits, entries, and slashings are processed.
+Epoch boundaries are the points at which the chain can be justified and finalised (by the Casper FFG mechanism).
+They are also the points at which validator balances are updated, validator committees get shuffled, and validator exits, entries, and slashings are processed.
 That is, the main state-transition work is performed per epoch, not per slot.

 Epochs have always felt like a slightly uncomfortable overlay on top of the slot-by-slot progress of the beacon chain, but necessitated by Casper FFG finality.
 There have been past [proposals](https://ethresear.ch/t/epoch-less-casper-ffg-liveness-safety-argument/2702?u=benjaminion) that move away from epochs, and there are possible future developments that could allow us to [do away](https://ethresear.ch/t/a-model-for-cumulative-committee-based-finality/10259?u=benjaminion) with epochs entirely.
 But, for the time being, they remain.